ZzhanLi/DS_Portfolio_Zhan-Li/ABtest/readme.md

 - Holistic Analysis: Our project employed a holistic approach to assess the impact of a new web page on user conversion rates.
 We combined probability-based analysis, A/B testing, and regression modeling to gain a comprehensive understanding of user behavior.
 - A/B Testing Rigor: Our A/B testing approach was rigorous and followed industry best practices.
 We formulated clear hypotheses, simulated user groups, and calculated p-values to determine the statistical significance of our findings.
 - Data-Driven Decision-Making: By interpreting regression results, we provided data-driven insights that empowered product development and marketing teams to make informed decisions regarding UI changes and user engagement strategies.
-- Result-Oriented Approach: We adopted a result-oriented approach, demonstrated by our significant improvements in product usage rate and operational efficiency, showcasing the impact of data science on business outcomes.
+- Result-Oriented Approach: We took a results-driven strategy, as seen by our notable increases in operational effectiveness and product utilization rate, which highlight the influence of data science on business outcomes.

 ## Solutions